rhizolab/rhizo-server/tests/README.md

 For example, if a test needs a `Key` resource, it implicitly needs a `User` to own the key, and the `User` implicitly needs an `Organization` to belong to.
 The test function just needs to declare the `Key` as a parameter and the other tables will be initialized as well.

+If the test method is only declaring a fixture dependency for its side effects and is never actually using the fixture object, it should use a `@pytest.mark.usefixtures` decorator instead of a parameter.

 As a pleasant side effect, this reduces the amount of module importing that needs to happen in test functions, since they can just ask for the model objects (by declaring the fixtures as parameters).

 ### Classes